 If you need 10,000 or more of a single, basic part, it might be worthwhile to set up a mold.
 However, if you require only a handful of the same part, it’s likely faster to print them.
 Gather design files, printers, and material, and you’re all set.
 For lower quantity product runs, almost nothing beats additive manufacturing for speed and economy.
 Small-batch manufacturers have a lot to gain with AM.

 3D printers manufacturing small-batch car parts.

-Speaking of old warehouses…what if yours doesn’t have that legacy part you need?
+Speaking of old warehouses: What if yours doesn’t have that legacy part you need?
 Worse, the machines that manufactured the part went out to pasture years ago.
 Loss of customer trust can impact repeat sales and loyalty.

 AM to the rescue!
 As long as you have the specs or files (remember that cloud PLM?), you can almost certainly recreate it in a 3D printer.
-Moving toward a virtual part inventory lets you more quickly phase out the old physical inventory without having to make awkward apologies to upset end-users.
+Moving toward a virtual part inventory lets you phase out the old physical inventory without having to make awkward apologies to upset end-users.